LucVisserWUR/R-scripts-acoustic-telemetry-HVS-and-NWW/README.md

    This will result in two data frames: 'one_hourly_observed_expected_detections_HVS' and 'one_hourly_observed_expected_detections_NWW'
    Use these two dataframes for all the remaining script that require the calculated detection efficiencies.

-4. To dive deeper into the effects of different types of sluice management, continue with the 'Sluice_management_analysis_FINAL.R' script
+4. To dive deeper into the effects of different types of sluice management, continue with the 'Sluice_management_analysis_FINAL.R' script.
+To work with this script you'll need to load the 'Env_Getij_Spui_Kier_HVS.csv' csv file, which is also provided in the repository.

 5.